-The trick to making a nice straight bend with the ER3 is to start with a straight cut edge on the material you will be bending.
+The trick to making a nice straight bend on metal with the ER3 is to start with a straight cut edge on the material you will be bending.
 Because the ER3 tracks along the edge of the material to be bent it is important to have a straight cut.
 The technique that works the best to prevent rippling of the material is to not to bend the material up to quickly.
 It is better to put light pressure on the tool and make multiple passes bending the material up about 10-20 degrees on each pass.
 For a bend to 90 degrees you should plan to run the tool back and forth at least 5 times.

 Explain the type of bend that is achievable?